YourWaifuIsShip/Azur-Lane-Guides/ALEN Tier Guide.md

   * 70% chance every 20s to fire a strong barrage (mid-ranged conal machinegun sweep, long range focused bombardment)
   * When South Dakota's HP falls to/below 30%, South Dakota gains Protection (avoid lethal damage for 5s) while Washington deals +20% damage and absorbs 30% of the damage sustained by South Dakota.

-- Desc: "Smile for the FCR!"
+- Desc: Smile for the FCR!
 >An upgunned, uparmoured and upcosted Pennsylvania with some minor synergy.
 As expensive a price tag as 15 Oil is, Washington makes up for it with a slightly better statline (AA aside, which basically doubles) and an improved barrage with some mob-clearing power - as well as a defensive synergy with South Dakota, which sees more usage in PvP than it does in PvE as it hinges on Sodak risking destruction, something you should and most likely can avoid in the first place.